ketamai/viber/frontend/src/assets/fonts/README.md

 The font is implemented in the project using `@font-face` in our CSS and is primarily used for:
 - Headers
 - Navigation elements
 - Special UI components requiring the fantasy/medieval style

+### Font Loading
+The font is loaded using the standard web font loading process.
+If the font fails to load, the system will fall back to appropriate system fonts to ensure text remains readable.